algolia/php-dom-parser/README.md

 `dynamic.php` is a little cli for dynamically fetching the dom of some url.
 You can optionally pass a root selector as second argument.

+This script was mainly built for testing in the early stages, and we have no intention to develop it further for now.

 ```
 $ php examples/dynamic.php https://blog.algolia.com/inside-the-algolia-engine-part-2-the-indexing-challenge-of-instant-search/ article.post
 ```